-One of the ground-floor suites has a bathroom specially designed for guests with limited mobility; the toilets in the restaurant are all wheelchair accessible.
+Two of the ground-floor suites have been specifically designed for guests with limited mobility; the toilets in the restaurant are all wheelchair accessible.

 By day, take a table on the lawn and for a special occasion, organise a private dinner in the wine cellar, which uniquely isn’t subterranean, but set in its own tranquil garden.

-Although there’s no strict dress code, the chic setting deserves only the suavest of linen suits and most elegant dresses.
+There's a formal dress code – understandably, as this setting deserves only the suavest of linen suits and most elegant dresses.

 The restaurant embodies the hotel’s blend of contemporary and classic: overlooking the original building and lush gardens, the open-air restaurant is a modernist masterpiece.
 Its high ceiling – strung with chandeliers – is supported by pillars that look like tree trunks polished marble, and guests dine on sleek white and perspex tables and chairs.
-Take your pick of Mexican or Italian fare, or mix it up with a bit of both: start with a bowl of mole de olla (a red chili broth with beef, sweetcorn, pumpkin, carrots and xoconoxtle), followed by home-made pasta, and finish with the house special: the Anticavilla Duo (two layers of soft cornbread filled with caramel ice-cream).
+Take your pick of Italian fare, start with arancini and prosciutto before dipping into a truffled mushroom risotto, specially prepared by Chef Jorge Salas.

 Nothing beats a pre-dinner Margarita Anticavilla (made with Mezcal, lemon, tamarind, strawberry and mango) by the bar’s roaring fire, as you cosy up with your loved one and gaze over the illuminated lawns.
 If you can’t wait for dinner, the bar offers lights snacks, including cheese and meat platters, salmon and beef carpaccio, and shrimp, tuna and octopus ceviches to share.
 The hotel has a large wine cellar so your glass is unlikely to run dry.